This page describes how to work with user identifiers in Esploro, as well as mapping user accounts to external systems.

 - Ex Libris configures the list of additional user identifier types for each institution.
-However, most institutions have at least the following user identifier types available:
+However, most institutions have at least the following user identifier types available for Esploro:

-- To configure the automatic generation of user identifiers when registering patrons, see Configuring User ID Generation.
+- To configure the automatic generation of user identifiers when registering users, see Configuring User ID Generation.
 You can configure different automatically generated values for the primary identifier or for any other user identifier.
-Automatically generated identifiers appear only when a circulation desk operator registers a new patron from the Patron Identification page; identifiers are not automatically generated when adding users from the Find and Manage Users page.
+Identifiers are not automatically generated when adding users from the Find and Manage Users page.

 - To require that the primary identifier be in a specific format, configure primary_identifier_regex; see Configuring Other Settings.